unicef-drp/mics-geocoding/README.md

 Author: Jan Burdziej, Unicef
 Support in dev: Etienne Delclaux, CartONG

-> In this project, MGP is used as an acornym for Mics Geocode Plugin
+> In this project, MGP is used as an acornym for MICS Geocode Plugin

 - [release notes](release-notes.md)